czhou578/Thomas-Sowell-Notes/BasicEconomicsNotes.md

 forecast vs predictions since there is uncertainty

 But economics is ultimately about systemic results, not personal intentions or individual acts.

-Does economics influence events and do events influence economics?
-Yes, but how?

-George Stigler: “A war may ravage a continent or destroy a generation without posing new theoretical questions.
+George Stigler: “A war may ravage a continent or destroy a generation without posing new theoretical questions".

-wage rates per unit of time vs labor costs per unit of output tax rates per dollar of income vs total tax revenues
+wage rates per unit of time vs labor costs per unit of output / tax rates per dollar of income vs total tax revenues

 Labor unions can increase labor's share of industry, but ruins competition for investment, leading to net loss of jobs.
 Much confusion comes from judging economic policies by the goals they proclaim rather than the incentives they create.

 What specific things are going to be done in the name of that goal?
 What does the particular legislation or policy reward and what does it punish?
 What constraints does it impose?

-When people do not stop and think through the issues, it does not matter whether those people are geniuses or morons, because the quality of the thinking that they would have done is a moot point.
+When people do not stop and think through the issues, doesn't matter whether they are geniuses / morons, because the quality of the thinking that they would have done is a moot point.

 Understanding facts not enough, implications need to be thought of, ex: Eastman Kodak

-economies are ways of production and distribution of goods / services, efficiently or not, voluntary or not.

-Yet invidious comparisons and internecine struggles are the stuff of social melodrama, which in turn is the lifeblood of the media and politics, as well as portions of the intelligentsia.
+Yet invidious comparisons and internecine struggles are social melodrama, which is the lifeblood of the media and politics Economics not as emotional satisfying as drama in issues found in media and politics.

-Zero sum thinking can result in negative sum contests.
-Economics not as emotional satisfying as drama in issues found in media and politics.